-1. Open both inner panels of the 3-Seasons door.

-2. Locate and grab the yellow strap hanging from the ZERO-G ramp jamb and pull down until you hear the latch release.
+- Open the hinged door of the 3-Seasons door.
+It will only open a few inches, but that will be enough to pull the release strap. - 2.
+Locate and grab the yellow strap hanging from the ZERO-G ramp jamb and pull down until you hear the latch release.